THIS DATE IN HISTORY: Nov. 5

 Video: Jean Beliveau's name is on Stanley Cup 17 times

 1936: Two future Hockey Hall of Famers make their NHL debuts for the Toronto Maple Leafs.
 Center Syl Apps and goalie Turk Broda play in their first game, a 3-1 loss to the Detroit Red Wings at Maple Leaf Gardens.
 They are teammates on three Stanley Cup championship teams with Toronto.

 1942: Carl Liscombe of the Red Wings sets an NHL record with seven points in a 12-5 victory against the New York Rangers at Olympia Stadium.
 Liscombe scores three goals and has four assists.
 Six of Detroit's goals come on the power play, setting a Red Wings record.

 1970: Goalies Glenn Hall and Ernie Wakely combine to help the visiting St. Louis Blues defeat the Bruins 2-0.
 It's the first win for the Blues at Boston Garden since entering the NHL in 1967 and ends the Bruins' home unbeaten streak at 29 games (24-0 with five ties).

 1979: Michel Larocque makes 32 saves for his 14th NHL shutout and Guy Lafleur scores twice in the third period to help the Canadiens defeat the Washington Capitals 2-0 at the Forum.
-The win gives the Canadiens an all-time record of 34-0 with two ties against the Capitals, who entered the League in 1974.
+The win gives the Canadiens an all-time record of 34-0 with two ties against the Capitals since Washington enters the League in 1974.

 1983: The Chicago Blackhawks set a record for the fastest two goals from the start of a period in NHL history by one team.
 Ken Yaremchuk scores 12 seconds into the second period and Darryl Sutter scores at 21 seconds during a 10-5 loss to the Minnesota North Stars at Met Center.